Health Benefits of Green Tea

 Japanese researchers demonstrated that daily intake of green tea extract lowered the hemoglobin A1c level in people with borderline diabetes, that indicates the increased body's ability to utilize blood sugar.
 Hemoglobin A1c is a test that measures the amount of glycosylated hemoglobin molecules in red blood cells.
 These molecules attach to glucose and so people have more of them if they have more glucose in the blood.

 Green tea may protect against heart disease.
-Green tea might explain the "Asian paradox" - when people living in Asian countries smoke cigarettes heavily, but have relatively low incidence of heart disease.
-The Japanese confirm that the more green tea people drink, the less likely they are to have coronary artery disease.
-Underlying mechanisms for this include vasculoprotective, antioxidative, antithrombogenic, anti-inflammatory, and cholesterol-lowering properties of tea flavonoids.
+Green tea consumption might explain the "Asian paradox" - when people living in Asian countries smoke cigarettes heavily, but have relatively low incidence of heart disease.

-Green tea can promote cardioprotection and reduce heart muscle cells death after a heart attack (myocardial infarction).
-The primary catechin in tea, EGCG, prevents heart muscle damage by blocking the activation of inflammation-related compounds that promote the oxidative damage that kills heart cells in heart attack.
-EGCG also appears to speed up the recovery of heart cells.
+- Green tea can reduce heart muscle cells death after a heart attack (myocardial infarction).
+Also, EGCG appears to speed up the recovery of heart cells.

 Green tea shows promise in the prevention of stroke[1, 16].
 Furthermore, the green tea polyphenols, particularly EGCG, have been shown to protect brain cells from destructive processes following stroke.

-Japan scientists have discovered that people who consumed more than 2 cups of green tea a day had a 50% lower chance of having cognitive impairment, than those who drank fewer than 2 cups a day, or who consumed other tested beverages.
+- People who consume more than 2 cups of green tea a day may have a 50% lower chance of developing cognitive impairment, than those who drink fewer than 2 cups a day, or who consume other tested beverages.

 Animal studies indicate that green tea increases exercise endurance.
-Green tea catechins increase metabolic capacity and utilization of fatty acid as a source of energy in muscles during exercise.
+Green tea catechins stimulate fatty acid utilization and improve metabolic capacity during intensive physical activity .

-Regular green tea drinking may protect smokers from oxidative damages and reduce cancer risk or other diseases caused by free radicals associated with smoking.
+Regular green tea drinking may protect smokers from oxidative damages and reduce cancer risk or other diseases caused by free radicals generated by cigarette smoking (e.g. cardiovascular diseases, atherosclerosis, asthma) .
 Green tea may prevent future cardiovascular disorders in chronic smokers.